SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Numerical method

 In \citet{2007PASJ...59.1095F}, the Hamiltonian splitting was applied for a star cluster embedded in its host galaxy, in which both the star cluster and galaxy were modeled as $N$-body systems.
 In this original Bridge scheme, the motions of stars in the star cluster were integrated using a fourth-order Hermite scheme \citep{1992PASJ...44..141M}, and every fixed shared timestep (hereafter Bridge timestep), the stars in the star cluster are perturbed by the gravitational force from the galaxy particles.
 The force among galaxy particles and galaxy-star cluster particles are calculated using a tree code \citep{1986Natur.324..446B}.
 While the galaxy is integrated using a second-order leap-frog integrator with a shared timestep (Bridge timestep), star-cluster particles are integrated using a fourth-order Hermite scheme with individual block timesteps.
 This allows us to calculate galaxy particles fast enough and star-cluster particles accurate enough without gravitational softening.
 With the Bridge scheme, we can follow the dynamical evolution of star clusters as a collisional system inside a live galaxy \citep{2008ApJ...686.1082F}.
 The integrator for star clusters was later upgraded to a sixth-order Hermite scheme \citep{2008NewA...13..498N, 2009ApJ...695.1421F,2010ApJ...716L..80F}.

 \citet{2012MNRAS.420.1503P} further enhanced the Bridge scheme to an $N$-body/SPH simulation in the framework of \textsc{AMUSE}.
 They integrated SPH particles using an SPH code, \textsc{Fi}, and stellar particles using a fourth-order Hermite code, \textsc{ph4}.
 Every Bridge timestep ($\Delta t_{\rm B}$), stellar particles are perturbed by velocity kicks from gas particles and integrated during a Bridge step using \textsc{ph4}.
 Gas particles are on the other hand integrated using \textsc{Fi}.
-The data is transferred to each other in the framework of \textsc{AMUSE}. \textsc{AMUSE} automatically changes the scaling for one code to another, but the data copy becomes a bottleneck when we perform a large simulation.
-We therefore develop a code without using \textsc{AMUSE} framework.
+The data are transferred to each other in the framework of \textsc{AMUSE}. \textsc{AMUSE} automatically changes the scaling for one code to another, but the data copy becomes a bottleneck when we perform a large simulation.
+We therefore develop a new code, \textsc{ASURA+BRIDGE}, without using \textsc{AMUSE} framework.

-We develop an $N$-body/SPH Bridge code, \textsc{ASURA+BRIDGE}, based on \textsc{ASURA}.
-As described in Section 2.1, \textsc{ASURA} integrates gas particles including cooling/heating and star formation.
 In every Bridge timestep, \textsc{ASURA} sends all stellar data to the Bridge part (direct integration part).
 The Bridge part integrates all stellar particles during $\Delta t_{\rm B}$ using a sixth-order Hermite scheme \citep{2008NewA...13..498N} with individual block timesteps.
 During $\Delta t_{\rm B}$ gas particles are also integrated using block timesteps independent of stellar particles using \textsc{ASURA}, but the most of gas particle has a stepsize larger than the Bridge step. \textsc{ASURA+BRIDGE} can set a softening length for stellar particles different from that of gas particles, and integration without softening is also possible.
 This enables us to treat star clusters as collisional systems.